inveniosoftware/invenio/docs/architecture/infrastructure.rst

 ~~~~~~~~~~~~~~~~~~~
 The web server proxies traffic usually (but not necessarily) to a single
 application server running on the same machine.
 The application server
-is responsible for hanlding the application requests.
+is responsible for handling the application requests.
 Invenio is a Python
 application, and thus make use of the WSGI standard.
 There exists several
 application servers capable of running WSGI python application, e.g. Gunicorn,
 uWSGI and mod_wsgi.